gernest/greact/unit_test.md

 will pass because `Rainfall` function sets `Cloudy` to be true, hence it will meet expectations.

-Promnight favors composition, so build your test suite to suit your needs from smaller modular functional components.
+madtitan favors composition, so build your test suite to suit your needs from smaller modular functional components.

 __Good  luck__ and happy unit testing